This was written by Jerry Leiber and Mike Stoller, who also wrote "Hound Dog

 This was a massive hit.
-It was #1 on the US pop charts for 7 weeks, and also reached #1 on the Country and R&B charts.
-In the UK, it entered the charts at #1, becoming the first song to do so. (thanks, Bertrand - Paris, France)
+It was #1 on the US pop charts for seven weeks, and also reached #1 on the country and R&B charts.
+In the UK, it entered the charts at #1, becoming the first song to do so.

 ABC television ran a series of educational cartoons called "Schoolhouse Rock" in the '70s.
 Millions of kids learned about grammar, history, and astronomy from them.
 The title was a play on this song.